 Alaska mammals.

-Anchorage: Alaska Geographic, Volume 8, No. 2, 1981.
+New York: Alaska Geographic, Volume 8, No. 2, 1981.
 Octavo, oblong format, paperback. colour photographs.
 More

-Anchorage: Alaska Geographic, Volume 8, No. 2, 1981.
+New York: Alaska Geographic, Volume 8, No. 2, 1981.
 Octavo, oblong format, paperback. colour photographs.
 More

 Chicago: University of Chicago Press, 2013.
 Octavo, dustwrapper, black and white photographs.
 Alaska pollock is everywhere.
 That ubiquity has made pollock the most lucrative fish harvest in America-the fishery in the United States alone has an annual value of over one billion dollars.
 But even as the money rolls in.....
 More

-Cleveland: Bird Research foundation, 1943.
+New York: Bird Research foundation, 1943.
 Quarto, photographs, very good copy in dustwrapper.
 More

 Washington DC: Georgetown University Press, 2013.
 Octavo, paperback, maps.
 Colliding environmental and development interests have shaped national policy reforms supporting both oil development and environmental protection in Alaska.
 This book examines three significant national policy reform efforts that came out of these conflicts: the development of the Trans-Alaska pipeline, the.....
 More

-Washington, DC: Fisheries and Wild Life Department, 1981.
+New York: Fisheries and Wild Life Department, 1981.
 Quarto, paperback, cover lightly sunned.
 More

-Anchorage: BP Exploration (Alaska) Ltd., [1989. second edition).
+Sydney: BP Exploration (Alaska) Ltd., [1989. second edition).
 Octavo, coloured map, a fine copy.
 More

 Anchorage: University of Alaska, (2008. reprint).
 Octavo, paperback, black and white photographs.
 Sherwood charts the history of the environmental and political conflict in Alaska, examining the creation of the Alaska Game Commission in the early 1930s.
 More